-Krill Oil also contains the worlds most potent antioxidant Astaxanthin, which helps with oxidative stress and inflammation.
-Supplementing with a high-quality Omega is not only important for overall health and wellness, it’s important for your recovery.
+Krill Oil contains the antioxidant Astaxanthin, which helps with oxidative stress and inflammation.
+Omega supplementation is important for health and recovery.

 Eating patterns that include relatively high intakes of fruits, raw vegetables, nuts, and whole grains are directly correlated with lower risks of heart disease, stroke, and cancer.
 Lean proteins and low-fat dairy products are also important sources of micronutrients to help prevent chronic disease and encourage overall health and wellness [R].
 With the addition of a multivitamin supplement, you’re simply helping your body bridge the gaps in the nutrients you may not be getting in the daily-recommended amounts.
 The benefits of taking a multivitamin can help you in so many more ways than you think, when it comes to supporting energy levels, improve mood, sexual function, healthy aging, and overall vitality.